zcag/dek/README.md

 cache_key_cmd = "sha256sum build/dpi.jar"  # only re-deploys when jar changes
 ```

 Cache state is stored in `~/.cache/dek/state/`.
 The provider's `check` always runs — if the state is missing (e.g. file deleted), apply runs regardless of cache.
-The cache key only skips the apply when check already passes and the key is unchanged.
-After a successful apply (or when check passes with a new key), the current value is stored.
+When check passes and the cache key is unchanged, apply is skipped.
+When the cache key changes (e.g. a `$VAR` in `meta.toml` was updated), apply re-runs even if check still passes — this lets you force re-apply by changing a var.

 ## Assertions